 You can become a fan privy to the latest updates of Putting Up with Erin on Facebook, see full sized photos on our Flickr, get sneak peak previews on Instagram, or connect via Pinterest.
 Additionally, I’d love to see your photos of recipes you’ve tried from on and off Putting Up with Erin.
 You can share these by tagging @puttingupwitherin on Instagram.

 By day I’m a scientist, studying the ins and outs of harmful organisms, aquatic ecosystems, and public health.
 While my mom and boss think that my academic/career achievements are refrigerator front worthy, I won’t bore you with all that fun (email me if you really want to learn more).
-Originally from central California, I have lived and traveled all over the USA, landing in Durham, NC in August 2015.
-By afternoon, night, and weekend, my smorgasbord of hobbies includes yoga, organizing food swaps, cycling, playing cribbage, hiking, and camping.
-From an early age, I have always had a deep affinity for pickles.
+Originally from central California, I have lived and traveled all over the US, landing in Durham, NC in August 2015.
+By afternoon, night, and weekend, my smorgasbord of hobbies includes yoga, organizing food swaps, writing articles and pickle reviews for the Indy Week, vintage and retro wares, cycling, playing cribbage… From an early age, I have always had a deep affinity for pickles.
 A good thing or not, I was the type of kid (and adult) that was severely disappointed if pickles weren’t included in every holiday spread.
 Today, my affliction for pickles has only intensified (I may or may not drive a car with a “Pickle” vanity plate).
 My love for pickled items has grown to include: pickle’tinis, fried pickles, pickle chips, pickle backs, and other pickle creations (fact: I don’t care for sweet cucumber pickles… or Indian pickles).